 To set up a Youtube ad, simply go to your channel and enter the “Youtube Studio”.
 Find the video you’d like to promote and there will be a promote option.
 By clicking this you’ll be taken to Google Adwords where you’ll need to make an account in order to promote your music video.

 Our final tip is to collaborate with others.
-If you are struggling to get views on your videos, you can plan ahead and offer to collaborate on a track with an artist or band who may have a bigger fan base than you right now, this will help raise awareness for your band and you can attract new fans from each other and have a 2+2=5 situation.
+If you are struggling to get views on your videos, you can plan ahead and offer to collaborate on a track with an artist or band who may have a bigger fan base than you right now, this will help raise awareness for your band and you can attract new fans from each other and potentially gain more exposure than you would alone.